SaqlineShabbir/Chat-Application-RTKQ/README.md

 1.admin@admin.com
 password : 123456

-2.create another user and send message then to check live chating open the application in to tap with different user
+2.create another user and send message then to check live chatting open the application in to tab with different user

 ## Requirement Analysis